 “As Teamsters, we stand united with our communities and we will always be there to help and assist our loved ones so that we can get through this pandemic together,” says Rick Middleton, secretary-treasurer of Teamsters Local 572.

 In St. Louis, the Laborers’ International Union of North America (LIUNA) Local 110 went above and beyond their usual assistance to the Arnold Food Pantry during the pandemic.
 The local has donated $3,500 over the last few months to help stock the food pantry’s shelves.
-“Our membership is glad to help when needed,” says Rob Reed, recording secretary for LIUNA Local 110.
+“Our membership is glad to help when needed,” says Rob Reed, recording secretary for LIUNA Local 110, in the Labor Tribune.